Nelson Velazquez Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.54 team ERA that ranks 21st among all MLB pitching staffs.
+- The Red Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.54).

-- Red Sox pitchers combine to allow 180 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

-- The righty last pitched on Sunday against the Los Angeles Dodgers, when he tossed four innings, allowing one earned run while giving up five hits.
+- The lefty's last time out came on Monday against the Houston Astros, when he threw 4 2/3 innings, surrendering three earned runs while allowing seven hits.

-- In 15 games this season, the 27-year-old has amassed an ERA of 4.93, with 8.2 strikeouts per nine innings.
-Opponents are hitting .245 against him.
+- The 34-year-old has an ERA of 4.75, with 11.1 strikeouts per nine innings, in 15 games this season.
+Opposing hitters have a .239 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.